Soft Masked Transformer for Point Cloud Processing with Skip Attention-Based Upsampling: Introduction

 \section{Introduction}

 With the rapid development of 3D sensors such as LiDARs and depth cameras, the accessibility of 3D point cloud data has dramatically increased.
-Consequently, its importance is growing across various applications, such as autonomous driving \cite{ma2023instance}, \cite{shu2023hierarchical}, robotics\cite{wang2023domain}, and industrial automation\cite{ren2022uni3da}.
+Consequently, its role in automation-oriented applications has expanded to areas such as autonomous driving \cite{10620438}, robotics\cite{wang2024mnat }, and industrial automation\cite{ren2022uni3da}, where reliable 3D perception is critical for decision-making and control.
 Techniques for processing 3D point clouds have attracted the interest of many researchers.
 Effectively learning features from 3D point clouds is challenging due to its irregular nature, as opposed to regular grid like structure of images.
-Inspired by the success of grid convolutions, several methods have been proposed to transform irregular point clouds into regular representations, including projected images\cite{lawin2017deep},\cite{boulch2018snapnet}, or voxels\cite{tchapmi2017segcloud}, \cite{maturana2015voxnet}.
-However, the discretisation process inevitably sacrifices significant geometric information.
+Inspired by the success of grid convolutions, several methods have been proposed to transform irregular point clouds into regular representations, including projected images, or voxels.
+However, the discretization process inevitably sacrifices significant geometric information.

 Early approaches learn features from raw point clouds by employing a shared multi-layer perceptron (MLP) on each point and use symmetric functions (e.g., max-pooling) to aggregate the most prominent features over the receptive field.
 However, this design ignores local structures crucial for shape representation.
-Inspired by 2D grid convolutions, point convolutions utilize correlation functions to quantify connections among points, enabling the model to leverage local features (e.g., edges, corners, surfaces) and contextual information (e.g., scene layout).
-Some point convolutions use weight functions to learn weights from various local point geometric connections, such as point coordinates, coordinate differences, distances, etc., \cite{shen2018mining}, \cite{thomas2019kpconv}, \cite{fey2018splinecnn}, \cite{xu2018spidercnn}.
-Others associate coefficients (derived from point coordinates) \cite{wu2019pointconv}, \cite{hermosilla2018monte}, \cite{Lei_2020_CVPR} with weight functions to adjust the learned weights.
+Inspired by 2D grid convolutions, point convolutions employ correlation functions to quantify relationships among points, enabling the model to leverage both local features (e.g., edges, corners, surfaces) for robotic perception and contextual cues (e.g., scene layout) essential in automation tasks.
+Some point convolutions use weight functions to learn weights from various local point geometric connections, such as point coordinates, coordinate differences, distances, etc., \cite{thomas2019kpconv}.
+Others associate coefficients (derived from point coordinates) \cite{wu2019pointconv} with weight functions to adjust the learned weights.